 Grant-Giving Process

-We host two grant cycles each year – a summer and winter grant cycle.
-In each cycle, member companies can nominate two (2) organizations to apply for funding.
-Requests for Proposals (RFPs) are then distributed to each nominated organization who may submit a funding request of up to $50,000.
-After careful internal vetting and member-company voting, grants are announced and distributed.
+We host two member directed grant cycles each year – a summer and winter grant cycle.
+In each cycle, member companies can nominate two organizations to apply for funding.
+Organizations that receive a nomination and meet our funding criteria are then invited to submit a grant application for up to $50,000.
+After careful internal vetting by TCA’s staff and board, member company employees are able to vote on their top projects to help us decide on final awards.
+Grants are awarded for a 12-month term.

 Our member companies are eager to connect with and nominate organizations, particularly those located in their community or state.
 Organizations interested in receiving funding through The Conservation Alliance should connect with member companies to secure a nomination.
-Check out our member page to find companies located in your state.
+Check out our member page to find a full list of member companies.

-Questions about grant-making at The Conservation Alliance?
-Contact Kim Paymaster, Grant Program Director: kim@conservationalliance.com.
+If you have questions about grant-making at The Conservation Alliance or have trouble securing a nomination, please contact Kim Paymaster, Grant Program Director: kim@conservationalliance.com.

 Funding Criteria And Priorities